What to do if you have a Car Accident

 Leave the Car and Mark the Scene

-Before stepping out of the car, check that it's safe to do so.
+Make sure it’s safe to step out of the car before doing so.
 If the vehicles are in or near high traffic, look for oncoming vehicles.
 Put out your warning triangle (usually in the boot of the car or with the tyre-changing tools) and any cones or reflective markers to make the accident area more visible to other vehicles.
 This is particularly important if the crash happens at night or during fog, rain, or at any time that visibility may be low.

 Check for Injuries

 Check yourself and your passengers for injuries.
-Look to see if anyone is unconscious or showing physical signs of injury.
+Is anyone unconscious or showing signs of a physical injury?
 Ask if anyone is injured or feels unwell.
 A person should not, however, attempt to administer first aid to anyone without first gaining the consent of the injured person.
 If possible, do not move or attempt to treat severe injuries until medical personnel arrives.

 Call 999 or 112 in the event of injuries to ensure that medical services will get there as quickly as possible.
 The Gardai will also need to be contacted and informed of the accident.
 This is also an important step if you're wondering where to report an accident.

 Collect the names of everyone who may have witnessed the accident.
 This includes passengers in either vehicle.
-If more than one car is involved in the crash, get information for each vehicle, including names and contact information, such as phone numbers and email addresses.
+If it is a multi-vehicle car accidentget information for each vehicle, including names and contact information, such as phone numbers and email addresses.

 Exchange Insurance and Driver’s License Information

-Ask to view the other driver's license and take a photo of it on your phone or write down the license number and address.
-Confirm with the driver that the information on their license is accurate and up-to-date.
-If the person does not have a valid license, make note that the driver was driving without one.
-Both parties will also need to exchange car insurance information.
+Both parties will need to exchange car insurance information.
 The policy number and the name of the insurance company should be written down or, again, take a photo of the disc in the car windscreen.
 As with the driver's license, it should be confirmed that the information is accurate and up-to-date.
 Also, write down license plate numbers, make, and model of the cars.

 Take Pictures and Notes